Bring It On (film)

-Bring It On is a 2000 American teen cheerleading comedy film directed by Peyton Reed (in his theatrical film directing debut) and written by Jessica Bendinger.
+Bring It On is a 2000 American teen comedy film directed by Peyton Reed (in his theatrical film directing debut) and written by Jessica Bendinger.
 The film stars Kirsten Dunst, Eliza Dushku, Jesse Bradford, and Gabrielle Union.
-The plot of the film centers around two high school cheerleading teams' preparation for a national competition.
+The plot of the film centers on two high-school cheerleading teams' preparation for a national competition.

-Bring It On was released in theaters in North America on August 25, 2000 and became a box office success.
+Bring It On was released in theaters in North America on August 25, 2000, and became a box office success.
 The film opened at the number 1 spot in North American theaters and remained in the position for two consecutive weeks, earning a worldwide gross of approximately $90 million.
 The film received generally positive reviews and has become a cult classic.

-It was the first of the Bring It On film series and was followed by six direct-to-video sequels, none of which contain any of the original cast members: Bring It On Again (2004), which shared producers with the original, Bring It On: All or Nothing (2006), Bring It On: In It to Win It (2007), Bring It On: Fight to the Finish (2009), Bring It On: Worldwide Cheersmack (2017), and the TV film, Bring It On: Cheer or Die (2022).
+It was the first of the Bring It On film series and was followed by six direct-to-video sequels, none of which contains any of the original cast members: Bring It On Again (2004), which shared producers with the original, Bring It On: All or Nothing (2006), Bring It On: In It to Win It (2007), Bring It On: Fight to the Finish (2009), Bring It On: Worldwide Cheersmack (2017), and the TV film, Bring It On: Cheer or Die (2022).